seriouslysean/usage--deno-0.97/README.md

 ## Features

 * Uses the V8 engine and Rust under the hood which supposedly delivers similarly good performance to C++ with a security first approach
+* Supports Typescript, ES Modules and top level await out of the box
 * All features work via opt-in by the user
     - Environment variable access, net access, file access, plugins, etc.
 * Does not rely on `NPM` or `node_modules` at all